Records Management Compliance Checklist

 'Compliance' is a commonplace term in the records management world.
 This isn't the first blog post to iterate how critical it is to have a compliant RM program.
 But we'd like to make something very clear: proper records management is not about ''reaching compliance.'
 It's about ensuring compliance by implementing and then sticking to the process.

-Part 1: Create and document a compliant process
+Part 1: Create and document a compliant records management process

 check-boxes-png-8

-What are your organizational records and where are they stored?
+What records does your organization hold, and where are they stored?

 check-boxes-png-8